July 2022: Rhiannon Evans and Honor Young visit Namibia as part of the Phoenix Fellowships Exchange Project.

 June 2022: Rachel Parker presented at The International Society for the Study of Self-Injury (ISSS) Conference.
 The presentation was entitled: Applying a human rights-based framework for health equity purposes in community-based adolescent self-harm research.
 A participatory research methods case study of the barriers and facilitators for adolescents’ and young people’s participation in adolescent self-harm preventative intervention research in secondary schools in Wales.

-October 2021: Dr Jemma Hawkins delivered an invited online lecture on evaluation and complex systems thinking to a doctoral training event for PhD students at Karolinska Institute.
+October 2021: Jemma Hawkins delivered an invited online lecture on evaluation and complex systems thinking to a doctoral training event for PhD students at Karolinska Institute.

-November 2021: Dr Yulia Shenderovich gave an online research presentation on ‘Tracking Intervention Adaptations in Practice (the FAIR Study)’ to seven researchers from Botswana, South Africa and Zimbabwe.
+November 2021: Yulia Shenderovich gave an online research presentation on ‘Tracking Intervention Adaptations in Practice (the FAIR Study)’ to seven researchers from Botswana, South Africa and Zimbabwe.

-June 2022: Dr Jeremy Segrott was invited to act as a PhD viva examiner for Karin Streiman’s thesis at the School of Governance, Law and Society of Tallinn University, Estonia.
+June 2022: Jeremy Segrott was invited to act as a PhD viva examiner for Karin Streiman’s thesis at the School of Governance, Law and Society of Tallinn University, Estonia.